Birch (Hua Mu Pi)

-Key Western Actions: Diuretic, Analgesic, Anti-inflammatory, Anticancer, Aromatic, Astringent, Febrifuge, Antibacterial, Disinfectant.
+Key Actions: Diuretic, Analgesic, Anti-inflammatory, Anticancer, Aromatic, Astringent, Febrifuge, Antibacterial, Disinfectant

-Medicinal Uses: Urinary tract infection, promote urination, minimize arthritis, rheumatism, hair loss, skin rashes, muscle and joint pain.
+Medicinal Uses: Urinary tract infection, promotes urination, minimize arthritis, rheumatism, hair loss, skin rashes, muscle and joint pain.

 Also Known As: Asian White Birch Bark, Japanese White Birch Bark